Heart. Intelligence. Courage.

 4) You’ve got to want it more than you don’t want it.

 Everything will exact a certain price from you—energy, effort, patience, resources.
-It’s natural to want the good things in life without paying the price: You want to lose weight but don’t want to exercise or sacrifice your favorite foods.
+It’s natural to want the good things in life without paying the price: You want to lose weight but don’t want to exercise or sacrifice your favourite foods.
 You want a promotion but don’t want to put in the extra hours.
 Success comes when you hit a tipping point and begin to desire your goal more than you dread the cost of reaching it.

 5) Don’t let gravity pull you down.